Susumaniello

+Susumaniello is an ancient variety of red wine grape grown in the province of Brindisi, Salento, Southern Italy.

 Distribution and wines

 Susumaniello is found only in the Italian region of Apulia.
 Until recently, the variety had fallen quite out of favour with viticulturalists; however, since 6 September 2003 it has been included in the list of varieties approved by the Apulian region for cultivation in the area of central Murgia.
 It is used as a blending grape in the production of both red and rosé wines such as the Negroamaro-based Brindisi Rosso and Brindisi Rosato and the Ottavianello-based Ostuni Ottavianello.

 Vine and viticulture

 Susumaniello needs a warm Mediterranean climate.